WIT/Waterford Chamber Toys4Engineers event gave students the chance to find out more about the high-tech toys being developed and used by engineers

-Organised by Waterford Chamber and Waterford Institute of Technology (WIT), Toys4Engineers at the WIT Arena last Friday saw over a thousand people turn out to view in excess of 50 displays, everything from virtual reality headsets to robotics and 3D printing to a fleet of electric cars.
+Organised by Waterford Chamber and South East Technological University (WIT), Toys4Engineers at the SETU Arena last Friday saw over a thousand people turn out to view in excess of 50 displays, everything from virtual reality headsets to robotics and 3D printing to a fleet of electric cars.

 Speaking at the event, Waterford Chamber President Paul Nolan said: “Innovation and technology is to the fore in our region and I am hugely impressed by what I have seen today.
 If we can work together and support what’s on our doorstep, the future is certainly a brighter one.”

 The 200 delegates to the morning Conference enjoyed presentations from leading experts in industry, including Jim McCann, Medite Smartply; Declan Roche, BAM; James Murtagh, Domino/Codico; Stephen Farrell, Inmasoll; Bernard Bagley, KUKA Robotics, Shane Robinson, Dataworks and a keynote address from Andy Crowley, TEVA Pharmaceuticals.

 The afternoon Expo attracted a large attendance of students from all over the country and Dr Ken Thomas, Head of School of Engineering at SETU said “It is great to see so many young people here today finding out more about the high-tech toys being developed and used by engineers to make a better world.
 We are all aware of the skills shortages and terrific job opportunities, particularly in the South-East, so it is really encouraging to see the next generation having a high level of interest.”